 In its most widely-understood sense, digitalization is the conversion of a physical parameter into virtual data that can be processed on a computer.

 For industrial sites, energy digitalization therefore means:

-Why is energy digitalization of importance to the industry?
+Why is energy digitalization important to the industrial sector?

-Unlike banking or medical systems, the industry was relatively slow to embrace digitalization, for two key reasons:
+Unlike banking or medical systems, the industrial sector was relatively slow to embrace digitalization, for two key reasons:

 - in the 1980s, energy was cheaper;